 How is cryptocurrency taxed in the UK?

 Cryptocurrency remains a rapidly growing area of interest for many traders, investors and industry regulators.
-Its popularity has attracted the attention of HMRC, who has updated guidance.
-This is to ensure investors are paying the correct amount of tax.
-This includes sending nudge letters to individuals and opening tax investigations.
+However, its increasing popularity has attracted the attention of HMRC, which has published updated guidance around taxing cryptoassets.

-If you own cryptocurrency like Bitcoin (or any other form of cryptoassets), ensuring your assets are held in a tax-efficient manner is understandably a priority.
-In this guide, we look at some of the tax implications of owning, selling or trading cryptoassets.
+If you own cryptocurrency like Bitcoin (or any other form of cryptoassets), ensuring your assets are held in a tax-efficient manner should be your number one priority.

-Our specialist tax advisors can be contacted to discuss how we can best assist you, based upon your individual circumstances and needs.
-We are one of the UKs leading tax advisors for Crypto related issues.
+We are one of the UK’s leading tax advisors for crypto-related tax issues.
 We advise both individuals and businesses on the tax and accounting implications of crypto.
-Please contact us for further details.

 Cryptocurrency tax in the UK explained